chriskempson/windows-capslock-key-japanese-input-toggle/README.md

 # Capslock Japanese Input Toggle
-Toggle Japanese input with the Caps Lock key and a non-Japanese keyboard.
+Toggle Japanese input with the CapsLock key on non-Japanese keyboards.

 # Windows
 Run `Map Caps Lock to F15.reg` file to remap CapsLock to F15.